php-fig/fig-standards/proposed/http-message.md

     public function getQuery();

     /**
-     * Retrieve the fragment segment of the URI.
+     * Retrieve the fragment component of the URI.
      *
      * This method MUST return a string; if no fragment is present, it MUST
      * return an empty string.